Long Island Homeworks, general contractor in Hicksville NY

 Dormers Garden City NY 11530 — Tudor & Colonial specialists

 Garden City is one of Nassau County's most architecturally significant villages and our most active location for dormers.
-Dormers Garden City NY projects run through our crew regularly — we've completed 15+ ARB-approved dormer additions on Garden City's 1920s–1950s Tudor revivals, center-hall colonials, and French Norman homes since 2008.
-Shed dormers in Garden City run $90,000–$145,000; gable dormers $75,000–$110,000.
+Dormers Garden City NY projects run through our crew regularly — we've completed 15+ ARB-approved dormer additions on Garden City's 1920s–1950s Tudor revivals, center-hall colonials, and French Norman homes since 2007.
+Shed dormers in Garden City typically run $90,000–$145,000; gable dormers $75,000–$110,000.
 Homes in the Garden City Historic District require Architectural Review Board (ARB) approval before the Village Building Department issues a permit — we prepare the full submittal package and every one has been approved.
-Our permit coordinator Lisa Park manages all Village filings; our in-house architect Tim Novak (AIA) draws the ARB presentation.
-Nassau County license H-1609230000.
+Our permit coordinator manages all Village filings; our in-house architect (AIA) draws the ARB presentation.
+Nassau County HIC #198901.

 See the full Garden City dormers guide